Klevajoe/Scientific_ML_Project/README.md

 About the data:

-This is a petroleum dataset obtained from a variety of rod pump production equipment in an oil field located at North Dakota.
+This is a petroleum dataset obtained from a variety of rod pump production equipment at an oil field located in North Dakota.
 The multidimensional dataset consists of 25 features and 2597 samples.
-There are 24 predictor features (categorical and numerical) and a response feature, failure type, which corresponds failure types that can occur when producing oil and gas well.
+There are 24 predictor features (both categorical and numerical) and a response feature, failure type, which correspond to failure types that can occur when producing oil and gas wells.

 References